DBJDBJ/dbj.cond/man.md

 ### Basic behaviour

-dbj.cond might be described as an tiny front to the usage of a comparator function.
+dbj.cond might be also described as an tiny front to the usage of various comparator functions.
 ```javascript
 // show the  standard default comparator
 console.log( dbj.cond.comparator ) ;